 Cherise has a creative mind bustling with ideas, therefore she works with companies that can help her gain skills – resulting in her becoming a better artist and positive contributor to her community.

-Jack is a finance professional with a knack for data analytics.
-He holds the CAIA charter and has extensive experience in operational efficiency, insight analytics, data re-engineering, and process automation.
+Jack is a technology professional with a knack for data analytics.
+He holds the CAIA and CFA charter and has extensive experience in operational efficiency, insight analytics, data re-engineering, and process automation.
 In addition to SuiteLife, he also sits on the board of Etobicoke Historic Society and the Canadian Society of Decorative Arts.

 Jack believes that it is an untold truth that certain aspects of today’s education system is fundamentally flawed.
 Today, the ultimate goal of an education is to land a job, yet corporations are focusing on increasing efficiency, which eliminates jobs.
 The solution in its ideology form, is simple: innovation, which leads to new perspectives, new ideas, and eventually new businesses that create jobs.
 Jack joined SuiteLife Arts for Youth because art, unlike any other field or discipline, by definition inspires innovation.
 With Samual Morse as a quintessential example: a painter who invented the telegraph and co-developed the Morse Code, Jack contends that the intriguing agency that’s required for innovation is incredulously found in the passionate, un-deterministic, beautiful and yet sometimes fortuitous practice that we call ...
 ART.